graemechristie/graemechristie/source/_posts/2014-09-30-asp-dot-net-vnext-on-osx-and-linux-redux.markdown

 ```
 sudo apt-get install curl
 ```
 _If you have any old (alpha) versions of kre installed, I recommend removing them from your system and starting fresh, and then starting a new shell.
 This will avoid any package sources being carried over in environment variables.
-I'm not going to paste the commands here, for fear of people nuking thier LOLcats image collection accidentally and blaming me .. but effectively you just want to remove the `~/.kre` folder from your home directory, and start a new shell._
+I'm not going to paste the commands here, for fear of people nuking their LOLcats image collection accidentally and blaming me .. but effectively you just want to remove the `~/.kre` folder from your home directory, and start a new shell._

 * Bootstrap your KVM installation by downloading and running the kvm install script from the [aspnet/Home](https://github.com/aspnet/Home) respository.
 We are using the `dev` branch here, which will download a kvm that is pointing at the feed for the latest beta packages.
 At the time of writing the master branch is still pointing at the alpha CTP.
 ```